-Riding the Polar Express and Train Rides with Santa
+Riding the Blackstone Valley Polar Express and Train Rides with Santa

-Now departing Portsmouth Junction, guests can enjoy a breakfast or lunch ride with Santa.
+Now departing Portsmouth Junction, guests can enjoy a breakfast train ride with Santa.
 Only sixty tickets are sold for each trip, so children gets lots of time with the man in the big red suit.
-On the breakfast ride, choose between pancakes, French toast or scrambled eggs with sides of bacon, sausage or homefries.
+Choose between pancakes, French toast or scrambled eggs with sides of bacon, sausage or homefries.
 Kids get milk or juice, and adults can sip coffee or tea.
-For the lunchtime ride, choose between chicken nuggets, a hot dog, PB and J, mac ‘n’ cheese or yogurt sticks for the kids, and for adults, choose between the turkey club wrap with bacon, chicken or tuna salad sandwiches, BLT or mac ‘n’ cheese.
-The ride boards at Portsmouth Junction on Saturdays and Sundays at 10 a.m. (for breakfast) and 1 p.m. (for lunch) through December 23.
+The ride boards at Portsmouth Junction on Sundays at 10 a.m. on December 2, 9, 16 and 23.
 It’s a ninety-minute ride.
 The train features First Class table seating for four individuals, so smaller groups will be seated with other people.
-Tables are only $119.80 for four guests, and individual ticket prices are $29.95.
-Tickets are available online.
-Melville Station, One Alexander Rd., Melville Marina, Portsmouth, 401-295-1203, trainsri.com/the-train-to-santas-workshop
+Tickets are $34.95 per person, not including tax and gratuity.
+Waiting List available only.
+Melville Station, One Alexander Rd., Melville Marina, Portsmouth, 401-295-1203, trainsri.com/breakfast-with-santa

 Edaville in Carver, Massachusetts, not only offers the annual Christmas train as part of the Festival of Lights, but it also runs a special weeknight Where’s Santa? train ride.
-Guests will board the train with Santa, Mrs. Claus and the elves for a forty-five-minute ride, during which one of the season’s stars will go missing, and the passengers will try to find him or her.
-Each guest will much on a cookie and sip chocolate milk while singing Christmas songs and dancing with elves who will hand out jingle bells.
+Guests will board the train with Santa, Mrs. Claus and the elves for a forty-five-minute interactive ride, during which Santa or Mrs. Claus is missing, and they with try to find him or her.
+Each guest will munch on a cookie and sip chocolate milk while singing Christmas songs and dancing with elves who will hand out jingle bells.
 Guests also get a special gift.
 Ticket prices include the Edaville Festival of Lights and Thomas Land.
-This package is available on select Wednesday and Thursday nights from November 22 through Dec.
-22 at 5 p.m. and 6 p.m.
+This package is available on Wednesday and Thursday nights On December 5 and 6 at 5:30 and 6:30 p.m. and December 12 and 13 at 5, 6 and 7 p.m. plus December 17, 18, 19 and 20 at 5, 6 and 7 p.m.
+Please arrive thirty minutes before scheduled boarding time.
 Check here for available dates.
-Tickets are $47 per person for ages two and up, and can be purchased online.
-Guests under the age of two can also purchase a gift for $18.
+Tickets are $49 per person, and can be purchased online.
 5 Pine St., Carver, Massachusetts, 508-866-8190, edaville.com